-Make sure all the water is removed from the fishbox and baitwell.
+Make sure all the water is removed from the fishbox, baitwell and livewell.
 Also make sure the drains are clear and free flowing.

-Install the baitwell drain plug and pour potable water antifreeze in baitwell.
+Install the livewell and baitwell drain plugs and pour potable water antifreeze in livewell.
 Then activate the recirculation pump until antifreeze is visible at the discharge fitting.
-Remove the drain plug and wipe down the inside of the baitwell.
+Remove the drain plugs and wipe down the inside of the wells.